LSaldyt/bitflow/README.md

 Driver is just a connection to a neo4j database.
 Essentially it enables some useful abstraction over the `neo4j` api, specifically allowing the developer to worry only about the JSON containing in nodes, and their labels and connections.
-This is done by using the `Transaction` class, located in `pipeline/utils`.
+This is done by using the `Transaction` class, located in `bitflow.utils`.
 For further understanding, see the file-level documentation.

 #### Pipeline